Game Rules

 Hero

-An optional rule, toggleable per game.
-Each player may promote one of their Protagonists into a single Hero — a champion that intercepts conspiracies and dominates whole ranges of values, but whose fall ends the game instantly.
+An optional rule, toggleable per game and per season.
+Each player may promote one of their Protagonists into a champion that intercepts conspiracies and dominates whole ranges of values.
+A Hero can also strike during your own conspiracy and clash with the enemy Hero, but if it falls you lose the game instantly.
+You may field up to 3 Heroes over a game, one at a time.

 Creating a Hero

-Performed via the Create Hero action — a paid action (main or bonus).
-Can also be triggered as a reply to a conspiracy.
-Once a Hero is created, no new Hero can ever be made, even if it dies.
+Performed via the Create Hero action, a paid action (main or bonus).
+It can also be triggered as a reply to a conspiracy, useful to raise a Hero that then intercepts the incoming attack.
+The promoted Protagonist keeps its face-up or face-down state.

 • The Heroes rule is enabled for this game.